- Family and Parenting

 The options are endless!
 There is a never-ending supply of good recipes and ideas to make your cultural night a success.
 Our next night will be Moroccan themed.
 As the kids grow older, we plan to share more information about each country, and their histories.
 We can read books, do arts and crafts, and watch documentaries on each country.
 I'm looking forward to it!

-Have you shared new, exciting foods with your toddler?
+Have you shared new, exciting foods with your kids?
 What type of cultural night would you plan for your family?
 What ideas do you have for me?
 I'd love to hear from you!